Aston Martin V8: Series 5

 The fuel-injected Series 5 cars were introduced in January 1986 at the New York International Auto Show.
-The compact Weber/Marelli system no longer needed the space of the previous carburetors, so the bonnet bulge was virtually eliminated.
+The compact Weber/Marelli system no longer needed the space of the previous carburettors, so the bonnet bulge was virtually eliminated.
 405 Series 5 cars were built before production ceased in 1989.
 The Volante Series 2 received the same changes; 216 were built.

 Lagonda

 Between 1974 and 1976, seven four-door Lagonda saloons were produced based on the Aston Martin V8, with a Lagonda-style outline grille fitted within the space normally filled by the standard Aston Martin grille.